mishapadidar/stellarator_multiobjective/lab_notebook.md

 - Switch to SurfaceRZPseudoSpectral coordinates
   > `simsopt` vesion `0.7.0` does not have this feature.
 Need to upgrade to get access.
 - VMEC evaluation print statements take approximately 0.25sec - 0.35sec
-- Discuss the 1D plots.
+- Discuss the 1D plots and 2d plots.
+- How do VMEC resolution parameters effect sim failures?

 ### ToDO
-- Exploratory Analysis
+- make non-axis aligned 1d slices of feasible region.
-  - make 2d slices of feasible region for SIMSOPT meeting.
+- make 2d slices of feasible region.
+- look at the effect of the VMEC resolution parameters on simulation failures.
 - Constraints
-  - write a script to sample the feasible region.
   - build data-based bound constraints.
   - rescale the space according to the bounds.
-  - build three approximations to the VMEC feasible region
-    - safe approximation, outer approximation, best approximation.
-    - Have Matt take a look at points which evaluate but are outside of the safe approximation
 - choose a method of solving the unrelaxable bound constrained MOO problem.
   - Bi-objective MOO
     - With Bi-objective we can use a discrete set of